ThunderAnimal/hc-sdk-js/docs/sdk.md

 - creationDate: date, by default extracted from the file object;

 #### Upload Document
-Uploading a document requires a logged in user.
 The SDK encrypts the data before uploading it to the GesundheitsCloud.
 Only the owner of the documents and those who have explicit permission from the owner are able to download the documents.